(please scroll down)

 redhotramble.ca

 Playing jazz directly from New Orleans or with its roots there, the quartet has great talent: Roberta Hunt/piano/vocals, Alison Young/saxes, Jack Zorawski/bass, Glenn Anderson/drums.
-They play at various times/locations, including The Reservoir Lounge and The Rex. |
+They play at various times/locations, including The Reservoir Lounge and The Rex.
+2012 was their break-out year, their first CD and much acclaim.
+Passionate and hard-working; a treat to experience. |

 |